14 Combined Loads

 2) Write the general bending stress equation and eliminate unnecessary terms.

 Looking at the cross-section, we can see that the cross-sectional vertical axis is the z-axis and the cross-sectional horizontal axis is the x axis.
-The longitudinal axis is the y axis:
+The longitudinal axis is the y axis, so we have:

 Evaluating point P:

-Because P is on the centroidal z-axis, dx = 0, so the general bending stress equation reduces to:
+Because P is on the centroidal z-axis, dx = 0, and the general bending stress equation reduces to:

 3) Assess the sign: